aws-samples/digital-asset-portfolio-tracker/README.md

 `frontend/`

-- Source code and build tools for the front end web app
+- Source code and build tools for the frontend web app

 `infrastructure/`

 - AWS CDK project
-  - Source code and build tools to deploy infrastructure on AWS
+- Source code and tools to deploy infrastructure on AWS
-- Lambda source code

 ## Prerequisites